 Aloe Vera

 Not only is it one of the best air-purifying plants, but the aloe vera plant releases oxygen at night (not just during the day) AND the juice from the leaves can be applied topically to treat burns and scrapes.
 All that, and it’s easy to care for, too.
-As long as your bedroom gets plenty of sunlight, aloe vera only needs to be watered every two or three weeks.
+Thanks to its succulent leaves, aloe vera is one of the hardiest plants for bedrooms.
+As long as your bedroom gets plenty of sunlight and stays relatively warm, your aloe will remain happy.
+Plus, you can break off a leaf and use its sap to ease the pain of burns.
+In the summer, you can move your aloe outside and enjoy them as low maintenance garden plants.

 - Scientific Name: Aloe barbadensis